est31/werk/README.md

 - [ ] Create a directory dev which contains a separate crate that uses this one
 - [ ] Make that crate use the ogg crate to decode a passed ogg file
+- [ ] Find some freely licensed opus media files on static urls and use the `test-assets` crate to keep them cached, like lewton does it
 - [ ] Decode ID and comment headers from [RFC 7845](https://tools.ietf.org/html/rfc7845)
 - [ ] Implement the frame packing
 - [ ] Implement the range decoder